agamemnus/Cordova-Google-Play-Token/README.md

 googleplaytoken
 ==================

-Get an access token from Google Play using the Android API with Javascript.
+Get an access token from Google using the Google Play Services and Android APIs, and then use that access token in a Javascript program.

 NOTICE: At present, the activity .java file must be modified with the addition of a ``onActivityResult`` function inside your ``CordovaActivity`` class.
 A sample is provided in ``/sample_activity_file.java``.